remko/twitcoop/README.md

 A standalone application to access the Twitter Mobile Web interface.

-*Update: The mobile Twitter website was updated, and doesn't work as well anymore with TwitCoop.
-I will try to upgrade TwitCoop to work with the new interface, but it is currently not clear whether this is at all possible.*
+**Update: The mobile Twitter website was updated, and doesn't work anymore with TwitCoop.
+I was not able to easily fix this, and no longer have the time or need for it, so this project is therefore abandoned.
+An alternative on Mac OS X is to use FluidApp and use an iOS iPhone user agent, which has the same effect that this application used to have.**

 Features include: